sigasi/sigasi_insights/content/vscode/faq.md

 To check whether the Sigasi extension started successfully, you should navigate to Sigasi's _output view_.
 This can be done through the _Command Palette_ (**Ctrl+Shift+P**) and select **Sigasi: Open Log**.
-Note that this option is only available once an HDL file was opened.

-The output for Sigasi should say `Language client connected from ...`
+The Output View should say `Language client connected from ...`

 The logs in the Sigasi output view contain possible errors from client and server.
-If errors are present you're advised to copy them and include them in your email to [support+vscode@sigasi.com](mailto:support+vscode@sigasi.com).
+If errors are present, you are advised to copy them and include them in your email to [support+vscode@sigasi.com](mailto:support+vscode@sigasi.com).

 ### SLF4J Errors